pohly/enhancements/keps/sig-storage/1698-generic-inline-volumes/README.md

 #### Alpha -> Beta Graduation

 - Gather feedback from developers and surveys
-- Volume name collisions emitted as pod events
+- Errors emitted as pod events
+- Decide whether `CSIVolumeSource` (in beta at the moment) should be merged with `EphemeralVolumeSource`
 - Tests are in Testgrid and linked in KEP

 #### Beta -> GA Graduation